Ratbone Rat Terrier Rescue

 All dogs are matched with families based on their personalities, activity level and age.
 The fosters interview the applicants to try and do their best to match these traits.

-If you live over 600 miles you will have to have the dog flown to you or pay for private transportation.
+If you live over 500 miles you have a few options.
+You can meet volunteer transport at the 500 mile mark ,or will have to have the dog flown to you or pay for private ground transportation.
 This would be done at your own cost.
 We will assist you with the arrangement and give recommendations.

 Any dogs that fly will need a current certificate of health from a vet.
-This will be provided by the rescue.
+This will be done at our local veterinarian, at your cost.

 Preparing for your new rattie is basically getting a new family member.
 You should have purchased things like dog bed, toys, food bowls, etc. to make the dog feel welcome.
 Keep in mind the 3-3-3 rule: The rule is a guideline for adopting rescue dogs, suggesting a three-day decompression period, followed by three weeks of settling in and learning routines, and then three months for building trust and bonding.